reddypidugu/aws/README.md

 #### Terraform:
 * Its another popular IaC (Infrastructure as Code) tool to create infrastructure in declarative way.
-Using this tool we can create servers, clusters or any other infra on any on-premises, AWS, Azure, GCP, IBM Cloud and many more.
+Using this tool we can create servers, clusters or any other infra on on-premises, AWS, Azure, GCP, IBM Cloud and many more.
-  It is much useful when your organization has hybrid-cloud environments.
+  It is much useful when your organization has hybrid/multi-cloud environment.

 ## Creating EKS cluster Using `eksctl`
 - Prerequisite: ekstl cli tool needs to be installed on laptop.